Team-BHP > Road Safety

 I hope that the powers-that-be adopt this for India as well.
 At least that way, I can force the senior folks in the family to wear seatbelts in the rear, saying I'll be penalised if they don't.

-Small Bot is online now (2) Thanks
+Small Bot is offline (2) Thanks

 Old 24th August 2023, 22:50 #3